Min-Thant-Hein-17/Digital-Habit-Analysis---Streamlit-Dashboard/README.md

 ### 1. Story Description

-I am a Year 2 university student, and this project is about my own digital habits.
+I am a third-year university student, and this project is about my own digital habits.
 I chose this topic because it is something I deal with every day — spending too much time on my phone, feeling tired, and sometimes not being productive even when I studied for many hours.
 I wanted to understand why that happens.

 I started tracking my habits from August 2023, when I first entered university.
 Every month, I recorded things like how many hours I used my screen, how many hours I studied, how well I slept, and how stressed I felt.
 I gave myself a score from 1 to 10 for productivity, mood, and focus each month.
 In March 2026, I also tracked these things every single day, so I could see more detailed patterns.